Ben O'Connor (hurler): Club career

-Senior

 O'Connor made his first appearance at senior level on 28 June 1997 and scored 1–02 in Newtownshandrum's 1–11 to 2–12 defeat by Kilbrittain in the first round of the 1997 Cork Championship.

 On 8 October 2000, O'Connor was at left corner-forward when Newtownshandrum faced Erin's Own in the Cork Championship final.
 He top scored with six points in the 0–14 to 0–11 victory in what was Newtown's first-ever championship title.

 O'Connor ended the 2001 Cork Championship as top scorer with 6-29.

 On 15 September 2002, O'Connor was at full-forward when Newtownshandrum faced reigning champions Blackrock in the Cork Championship final.
 He scored seven points in the 1–14 to 0–12 defeat.

 Newtownshandrum faced Blackrock in a second successive Cork Championship final on 12 October 2003 with O'Connor lining out at centre-forward.
 He gave a "sparkling display" by scoring ten points in the 0–17 to 1–09 victory.
 O'Connor also ended the championship as top scorer with 2-30.
 On 30 November, he won a Munster Club Championship medal after scoring three points in the 2–18 to 2–09 defeat of Patrickswell in the final.
 O'Connor scored ten points in Newtownshandrum's 0–17 to 1–06 defeat of Dunloy in the All-Ireland final on 17 March 2004.
 He ended the provincial and All-Ireland club championship campaigns as top scorer with 0-47.

 On 16 October 2005, O'Connor won a third Cork Championship medal when he scored six points from centre-forward in a 0–15 to 0–09 defeat of Cloyne in the final.
 He scored six points again when Newtownshandrum defeated Ballygunner to win a second Munster Club Championship title on 4 December.
 O'Connor lined out in a second All-Ireland final on 17 March 2006 with Portumna providing the opposition.
 He scored four points, including three from frees, in the 2–08 to 1–06 defeat.

 O'Connor lined out at centre-forward in a fifth Cork Championship final on 14 October 2007.
 He was Newtown's top scorer with 1–03 in the 1–11 to 1–07 defeat by reigning champions Erin's Own.

 On 11 October 2009, O'Connor scored 1-04 from left corner-forward and won a fourth Cork Championship medal after a 3–22 to 1–12 defeat of reigning champions Sarsfields in the final.
 On 29 November 2009, the "ever-reliable" O'Connor scored five points when Newtownshandrum won their third Munster Club Championship after a 2–11 to 2–09 defeat of Ballygunner.